-(NOTE: As of February 2019, Larry Holley is still alive in Texas)
+(NOTE: As of February 2020, Larry Holley is still alive in Texas.
+Great news!)

 I spoke with Larry Holley in December 2008, when he was 83, for a story both about the 50th anniversary of the death of his younger brother, Buddy Holly (who dropped the “e” in his last name for professional purposes), and the release of a pair of multi-disc Holly albums, The Memorial Collection and Down the Line: Rarities.

 Larry, who lives in the family’s hometown of Lubbock, Texas, was the spokesman for the Holley family, and wrote a memoir, I Don’t Know How I Did It.
 He was a fun chap, but I called him a few weeks later to clarify some things and he wouldn’t speak to me because he thought I was a spy for the family’s legal adversaries at MCA Records.